skip-mev/connect/README.md

 * ~**60 go routines** are running at any given time.
 * ~**7x** improvement in performance of websocket providers over API providers.

-To test these numbers yourself, spin up the the oracle server following the instructions above and then navigate to http://localhost:9090.
+To test these numbers yourself, spin up the oracle server following the instructions above and then navigate to http://localhost:9090.
 From here, you can run the prometheus queries defined in this [readme](./metrics.md) to get insight into the oracle's performance.